CirroBuild/FrostiDocs/docs/reference/web-console.md

   data
 ---

-The Web Console allows you to interact with QuestDB.
-It provides you with tools to query data and visualize it in a table or using graphs.
+The Web Console is a client that allows you to interact with QuestDB.
+It provides UI tools to query data and visualize the results in a table or plot.

 import Screenshot from "@theme/Screenshot"